ScratchContributors/bios/README.md

 ##### swim1016: Hi!
 I'm Swim1016, and I'm an SDS helper, a past FPC, and love to help around scratch in anyway I can!
 I love to give feedback!
 I love scratch, dance, swimming, and the color purple!

 ##### Sandstorm5: Hi there!
 I am known as Sandstorm5 on Scratch, but feel free to call me Saturn.
 I am a Welcoming Committee Curator/Manager, a past SDS Helper, a Wiki Editor and I help out on the forums.
 I try to help out as much as possible around Scratch!
 I have over 6 years of experience on this site and in the community.
 I like metal, robotics and cats.
 I hope whoever reads this has a nice day! <3

+##### --TechHead--: Hey, I'm just an average guy who enjoys programming and helping other people out.
+I recently discovered that I like to test the limits of Scratch, by making games larger and longer than I have attempted in the past.
+I hope to find ways to make an incredible story-based game using Scratch someday.
+I contribute to the Scratch Forums and Wiki by adding and editing tutorials.

 ##### ThatOneWeirdDude: hehe car go vroom.